 Applications must be received two weeks prior to the scheduled trip.
 Teachers are asked to plan their trip using the transit schedules and maps available on the BC Transit website.

-Please note that travel approval will only be granted for trips taking place within the system’s off peak hours of 9:00 a.m. to 3:00 p.m.
+Please note that travel approval will only be granted for trips taking place between the hours of of 9:00 a.m. to 3:00 p.m.
 Group sizes are to be limited to a maximum of 40 (including chaperones) fo travel on routes served by full sized buses and 25 for routes served by smaller community buses.
 Further group size and travel time limitations may apply to trip requests for travel on busier routes (e.g. 1, 8, 97) during certain times of the day.

 If you have specific questions or concerns regarding scheduling, bus capacity or bus stop locations, please contact Transit Service Coordinator Mike Kittmer at 250 469-8531 or by email at email@example.com.
 Approved applicants will receive an email detailing their travel itinerary with an attached trip approval letter that is to be printed and shown to the bus drivers.

 The Companion Pass program was created to allow designated caretakers/companions of a person with disabilities to ride conventional transit free of charge as a caretaker/companion for that individual.